 Reptiles & Amphibians

-Cabrillo National Monument is home to 12 species of herptiles – 6 species of snakes, 5 species of lizards, and one amphibian, the garden slender salamander.
+Cabrillo National Monument is home to 12 species of herptiles – 6 species of snakes, 5 species of lizards, and one amphibian, the Garden Slender Salamander.

 Long-term monitoring of these species began in 1995 by Dr. Robert Fisher (SDSU, then USGS), as part of a larger scale study of herptile species in Southern California.
 The NPS took over monitoring at Cabrillo in 2002 to continue assessments of possible decline in species’ numbers.
 Because Point Loma peninsula is island-like (surrounded on three sides by ocean, and to the north, cut off by development), and due to their limited home ranges,

-San Diego Night Snake (Hypsiglena orchrorhyncha klauberi)
+San Diego Nightsnake (Hypsiglena ochrorhyncha klauberi)

-The night snake is a small, rear-fanged snake.
+The Nightsnake is a small, rear-fanged snake.
 It uses these fangs to inject venom into prey, but is harmless to most humans.
 It feeds on lizards and their eggs.

 Southern Pacific Rattlesnake (Crotalus oreganus helleri)

-These only rattlesnake species found at Cabrillo.
+This is the only rattlesnake species found at Cabrillo.
 They have a short, stout body with a large triangle-shaped head and a tail with segments that “rattle” when the snake shakes its tail.
 Rattlesnakes must rely on their cryptic coloration and remain quiet and still to avoid detection.
 If that doesn’t work, a rattlesnake will then rattle its tail as a warning.
 The last line of defense is to flee or, if cornered, defend itself with a bite.

 California Kingsnake (Lampropeltis californiae)